TeamRizu/outfox-wiki/content/dev/effects/EffectFiles-ModifierFiles.md

 GAMESTATE:ApplyGameCommand("mod, *0.5 420 beat", 1)
 ```

-While it's still available in SM5 (including SM5.3), it's not recommended because it applies mods to the "Preferred" ModsLevel, which means modifiers apply instantly (no transition), and they persist outside of the simfile.
+While it's still available in SM5 (including OutFox), it's not recommended because it applies mods to the "Preferred" ModsLevel, which means modifiers apply instantly (no transition), and they persist outside of the simfile.
 SM5.2 Doesn't even have this function available.

 ### #MODS (Course files, SM3.95/oITG/nITG/SM5)